 What's the difference between a villain and an anti-villain?
 Whereas traditional villains conjure up mental images of moustache-twirling, cloak-wearing men with women tied to railway tracks, anti-villains are more complex and not as outright evil.

 Anti-villains aren't complete antitheses to heroes.
-They're trouble individuals who are driven (or stuck) with no other choice than to pursue their purposes.
+They're troubled individuals who are driven (or stuck) with no other choice than to pursue their purposes.
 They've gotten lost along their journeys, performing terrible acts of morally gray atrocities against their better judgment.

-And anti-villains are particularly prominent in science fiction, a genre that dominates modern cinema.
+Anti-villains are particularly prominent in science fiction, a genre that dominates modern cinema.
 Of the top ten highest-grossing movies of all time, seven are sci-fi films—and each one features an anti-villain who's driven toward a reasonable but twisted purpose.

 Here are the best anti-villains in sci-fi movies and what makes each one so enduring, memorable, and compelling.

 The second we see Dr. Mann wake from his sleep—with Cooper, Brand, and TARS all standing around—we could tell something wasn't right with the lost human.
 He explains the true meaning of their mission, and his motives become less clear as he tells them his planet is habitable.

 Of course, it isn't.
 The real truth behind Mann is that he's been driven insane by isolation and the knowledge that his planet isn't habitable.
 He's left to die on a far-off world that's harsh and unwelcoming—and in his madness, he's signaled home for rescue.

 Dr. Mann isn't completely evil.
 He simply became unstable because he never considered his chances of being left alone to die as significant.